ietf-wg-add/draft-ietf-add-requirements/draft-add-requirements.md

 more DNS resolver IP addresses, to be used for traditional unencrypted DNS.
 However it could also be a richer set of information.

-Using an encrypted resolver that is associated to the one provisioned by the network can provide several benefits that are not possible if only unencrypted DNS is used:
+Using an encrypted and authenticated resolver that is associated to the one provisioned by the network can provide several benefits that are not possible if only unencrypted DNS is used:

 - Prevent other devices on the network from observing client DNS messages